Greg Page (musician): Health and retirement

 Page had experienced health difficulties since December 2005, when he underwent a double hernia operation and withdrew from his group's U.S. tour in August 2006 after suffering repeated fainting spells, slurred speech, fatigue, and trembling.
 Although Page was missing for virtually all of the Wiggles' late 2006 U.S. tour, audiences were informed of Page's absence at concerts moments before the curtain went up.

-At first, Page was told that he had seven years to live, but he was diagnosed with a non-life-threatening form of dysautonomia, a difficult-to-diagnose chronic illness.
+At first, Page was told that he had seven more years to live, but he was diagnosed with a non-life-threatening form of dysautonomia, a difficult-to-diagnose chronic illness.
 Page experienced symptoms such as orthostatic intolerance, fatigue and loss of balance.
 Specialists believed that Page had mild episodes of the illness going back twelve years, and that his symptoms worsened after his hernias.
 It was decided that Page would retire from performing with the Wiggles to better manage his health.
 As part owner of the Wiggles, Page received a payout of about $20 million for his share in the business.

 Page was succeeded by Sam Moran as a full member of the entertainment side of the group (although still an employee, rather than a partner, in its business side).

 While in retirement, Page was a presenter on Sydney Weekender.

 On 17 January 2020, Page suffered cardiac arrest at a Wiggles reunion show that was raising funds for bushfire relief efforts.
 He collapsed on stage and stopped breathing; off-duty nurse Grace Jones, who was in the audience, performed CPR with Wiggles drummer Steve Pace and band staff member Kimmy Antonelli; they used a defibrillator three times before Page was transported to the hospital.
 The cardiac arrest was caused by a blocked artery, which was treated, and Page has since made a full recovery.
 He later posted a video explaining the situation and expressing his gratitude to those who saved him, including Jones, Pace, Antonelli, and Dr. Therese Wales, as well as other members of the Wiggles' crew.

 Page has since become an advocate for heart health and more widespread knowledge of CPR, founding a nonprofit initiative called "Heart of the Nation", which has the goal of increasing public awareness of defibrillator locations across Australia, as well as encouraging businesses to keep a defibrillator on-site.
 He has also participated in several cardiac studies.
+In 2025, they partnered with the National Heart Foundation of Australia.